zvakanaka/php-gal/README.md

 # gal - Raspberry Pi Gallery for DSLR Cameras
 No-sweat setup, just plop in the public directory of a PHP web-server

-Downloads pictures from your DSLR straight to a directory named `photo` (also in web-server public folder)
+Downloads pictures from your DSLR straight to a sibling directory named `photo`

+Thumbnails and lightbox-sized previews are generated automatically at time of download

 ![Screenshot](https://raw.githubusercontent.com/zvakanaka/photo-gal/master/img/photo-gal.png)